 Founded by a holistic nutritionist, and wellness advocate, Herb Market Botanicals is committed to using only 100% natural, effective, superior-quality ingredients.
 I am new to this brand and have been using the Lavender Patchouli Luxury Body Oil blend which takes me on a woodsy and enlightening journey, heightening all my senses with the unique blend of rich, earthy aromas from lavender and patchouli.
 If you love body oil like me, you will LOVE this.

-I've been using the Ritual Trio Cleanser/Exfoliator/Mask, its a 3- in-1 energizing formula purifies, exfoliates and balances the skin.
-As a cleanser and an exfoliator, the blend gently lifts impurities, removes dead skin cells, improves circulation, strengthens skin and its elasticity.
+I've been using the Ritual Trio Cleanser/Exfoliator/Mask, it's a 3- in-1 energizing formula that purifies, exfoliates, and balances the skin.
+As a cleanser and an exfoliator, the blend gently lifts impurities, removes dead skin cells, improves circulation, and strengthens skin and its elasticity.
 A botanical combination of pure herbs softens and smooths while retexturing and toning the skin.
 As a mask, it helps to tighten the pores and balance all types of skin without damaging and drying it out.

 Sḵwálwen (skwall - win) is an Indigenous business creating small-batch botanical skincare products.
-Honouring traditional Skwxwú7mesh (Squamish) plant knowledge, we incorporate wild-harvested plants and organic, high-quality ingredients.
-Our wild plant ingredients are harvested in a sustainable and respectful way and each product has a Squamish name to honour the place where this plant knowledge comes from.
+Honoring traditional Skwxwú7mesh (Squamish) plant knowledge, we incorporate wild-harvested plants and organic, high-quality ingredients.
+Our wild plant ingredients are harvested in a sustainable and respectful way and each product has a Squamish name to honor the place where this plant knowledge comes from.

 From Montréal, she perfects her notion of rituals, an important legacy of her journey in Cameroon.
 More than just products, Rose can now offer a complete sensory experience.

 All these beautiful creations are packaged in glass that can be reused or recycled.